Guide

 How do you know when you need a knee replacement?
 The following are signs and symptoms to look out for and discuss with your GP:

-• 24-hour severe pain in the knee and the surrounding area, or elsewhere such as the hip or ankle, which impacts your daily life even when you are resting
+One of the main signs a knee replacement is needed is severe and prolonged pain in the knee and the surrounding area.
+This pain can also be present elsewhere such as the hip or ankle, which impacts your daily life even when you are resting.

-• swelling and inflammation of the knee which no longer responds to medication
+Swelling and inflammation of the knee and surrounding area which no longer responds to medication.

 Pain in your knee?